jhb/graphui/README.md

 Other than the missing cleanup mentioned above, the following is though up but not implemented:

+- improve search:
+  - get rid of apoc or make it optional
+  - search specific properties only, also just the id
+  - support cypher to search for objects
 - graphical representation of the graph
 - some form of ontology support
 - login screen so that connection details can be provided in the browser